 But what happens when you put the same rhumb lines in a different map projection?

 Here is how they look in the North Pole Azimuthal Equidistant map projection with a rhumb line to the north pole.
 They look quite different, don’t they?

 READ MORE: Map Projections: Flatten the Sphere

 Rhumb lines appear on the surface of the Earth as a curved line concave to the nearer pole.
-These lines spiral on a polar projection but it’s because of the projection how it still crosses all meridians at the same angle.
+These lines spiral on a polar projection but it’s because of the projection that it still crosses all meridians at the same angle.

-During short routes, the difference in distance between rhumb lines and great circles are almost unnoticeable.
-One of the problems for navigating a great circle is the need for constant changes in the course direction.
+During short routes, the difference in distance between rhumb lines and great circles is almost unnoticeable.
+One of the problems with navigating a great circle is the need for constant changes in the course direction.
 That makes rhumb lines a simple method for getting from A to B.